We all are getting into the holiday spirit…why not keep things eco-friendly while celebrating the holidays?

-This tree is a little bit different from the one listed above.
+This tree is a little bit different from the one shown above.
 Still using old book paper, you can create some unique paper trees to decorate your home for the holidays.
 The options to decorate these trees are endless.
-Samantha outlines how to make these trees and has more pictures of other trees she’s made on her blog Crafty Texas Girls.
+Samantha outlines how to make these trees and has more pictures of other trees she’s made on her blog, Crafty Texas Girls.

 Juice/Milk Carton & Paper Houses

-This Christmas ornament uses a juice or milk carton and some old paper from a newspaper or book along with some popsicle sticks.
+This Christmas ornament uses a juice or milk carton and some old paper from a newspaper or book, along with popsicle sticks.
 Instead of throwing these things in the trash, make a quick, simple craft out of them.
 You can get Bethany’s plans and tips on her Pitter & Glink blog.
 Teachers, this could be a fun class activity using leftover drink cartons from the lunchroom!
 Juice carton Christmas ornaments would be cute for the kids to take home or give as a gift.

 Newspaper Gift Wrap

 We all know the comics make some good wrapping paper, but what about the rest of the Sunday paper?
 Using the old black and white newspaper by itself might be a bit boring.
-But, add some colored letters and Baker’s twine…not so boring anymore, plus, we just reused some newspaper.
-See the exact materials that Jess uses and how to create your own newspaper gift wrap on her blog.
+But, add some embellishments like ribbons, flowers and twine…not so boring anymore.
+Plus, we just reused some newspaper.
+See the exact materials that Liz Marie uses and how to create your own newspaper gift wrap on her blog.
 Warning: there are 25 of the most beautiful gift wrap ideas in her post; not just newspaper and not just for Christmas…you will love them all!

 Sheet Music Wreath

 Some of us may have tons of old books, others may have tons of old sheet music.
 Use that old sheet music to make a custom holiday wreath.
-Heather doesn’t spell out exactly how she makes this wreath, but she does have some pictures of this wreath and a couple of other holiday crafts at The Lovely Cupboard.
+Heather doesn’t spell out exactly how she makes this wreath, but she does have some pictures of it and some other beautiful holiday crafts at The Lovely Cupboard.

 Mod Podge Ornaments

 This one is for the crafters and seamsters that have a bunch of fabric scraps scattered about.
-No need to throw them away, you can make some shabby shic mod podge ornaments like the ones found at Crafty Texas Girls.
-Samantha shows off some her creations and shows you just how simple these unique ornaments are to make.
-You can even get some little hands to help you out.
+No need to throw them away, you can make some shabby chic mod podge ornaments.
+Our crafty Texas girl Samantha is back and shows off some her creations and just how simple these unique ornaments are to make.
+You can even get some little hands to help you out with this one.

 When wrapping those gifts, don’t throw away your ribbon scraps, you can use them for a garland.
-The possibilities and uses are endless with this project.
-Head on over to Whitney Caroline Designs to learn how to make your own.
+The possibilities and uses are endless with this project, as you’ll see on the Whitney Caroline Designs blog.
+Learn how to make your own “scrappy” ribbon garland, now.

-For those of you changing out your decor and have some old ornaments you don’t think you’ll be using anymore…you can still use them to make an ornament wreath.
-Tiffany breaks the whole creation down over on her blog, Living Savvy.
+For those of you changing out your decor and with some old ornaments you don’t think you’ll be using anymore…you can still use them to make an ornament wreath.
+Tiffany breaks the whole creation down on her blog, Living Savvy.
 Be patient; she admits that this project almost drove her crazy!

 Scrabble Tile Ornament

 If you just don’t get around to playing Scrabble anymore or if you have an extra set laying around, make a Scrabble tile ornament.
-With a few tiles, a drill and a few other things, you can have yourself a simple decoration.
+With a few tiles, a drill and a few other supplies, you can have yourself a simple decoration.
 See everything you need and how to make it at The Atypical type a blog has complete instructions and a list of everything you need.
 (This makes you want to go to a garage sale and look for old board games, doesn’t it?!)